The Key Moments Of Brett Kavanaugh & Christine Blasey Ford's Senate Hearing

 Kavanaugh stressed his respect for women.

-Kavanaugh tearfully and angrily, noted all the women who have come to his defense.
+Kavanaugh tearfully and angrily, noted all the women who have come to his defence.
 He mentioned the letter sent by 65 women who knew him in high school.

 Kavanaugh repeatedly referred to the number of female friends he has, mentioning the parties he attended with them which were on his calendars that he has given to the Senate Judiciary Committee.